Delaunay-like Triangulation of Smooth Orientable Submanifolds by L1-Norm Minimization: Introduction

-Consider a set of points $P$ that sample a $d$-dimensional submanifold $\M$.
-When searching for a triangulation of $\M$ given as input $P$, it seems reasonable to restrict the search within a simplicial complex $K$ built from $P$ (such as for instance the \v Cech complex or the Rips complex of $P$).
-A first crucial ingredient in our work is to embed the triangulations that one can build with the simplices of $K$ inside the vector space formed by simplicial $d$-cycles\footnote{Or relative $d$-cycles when the considered domain has a boundary.} of $K$ over the field $\Rspace$.
-In spirit, this is similar to what is done in the theory of minimal surfaces, when oriented surfaces are considered as particular elements of a much larger set, namely the space of currents \cite{morgan2016geometric}, that enjoys the nice property of being a vector space.
-A second crucial ingredient is to define the Delaunay energy of each $d$-cycle as a weighted $\ell_1$-norm and search for $d$-cycles that minimize the Delaunay energy, in other words, search for $d$-cycles that are weighted $\ell_1$-minima.
-The celebrated sparsity of $\ell_1$-minima manifests itself in our context by the fact that the supports of such minima are sparse, in other words they are non-zero only on a small subset of simplices of $K$.
+We present a variational formulation to submanifold reconstruction in Euclidean space, that both extends our variational approach for curve reconstruction in the plane and the variational approach for generating Delaunay complexes in $\Rspace^d$.
+Consider a finite set of points $P$ that sample an unknown $d$-dimensional submanifold $\M \subseteq \Rspace^\Dim$ and suppose that we have at hand a simplicial complex $K$ whose vertex set is $P$ (such as for instance the \v Cech complex of $P$ or the Vietoris-Rips complex of $P$).
+Given as input $K$, our goal is to find a triangulation of $\M$ contained in $K$.

-Going back to the case of points in the Euclidean space, if one minimizes the Delaunay energy in the larger set of simplicial chains with real coefficients and under adequate boundary constraints, one obtains a particular chain with coefficients in $\{0,1\}$ whose simplices, roughly speaking, do not ``overlap''.
-The support of that chain, that is the set of simplices with coefficient $1$, coincides with the Delaunay triangulation.
-The proof is quite direct and relies on the geometric interpretation provided by the lifting construction \cite{CohenSteinerLieutierVuillamyLexicographicRegTriangulation2019,vuillamy2021simplification}.
+A crucial ingredient in our variational formulation is to embed the triangulations contained in $K$ inside the vector space formed by simplicial $d$-cycles\footnote{Or relative $d$-cycles when the considered domain has a boundary.} of $K$ over the field $\Rspace$.
+In spirit, this is similar to what is done in the theory of minimal surfaces, when oriented surfaces are identified to particular elements of a much larger set, namely the space of currents \cite{morgan2016geometric}, which enjoys the nice property of being a vector space.
+Our method for reconstructing submanifolds consists in solving the following optimization problem over $d$-chains of $K$: